 SOURCE: Kilopass Technology Inc.

-Kilopass Technology, Inc., a leading supplier of embedded NVM intellectual property, leverages standard logic CMOS processes to deliver one-time programmable (OTP) and many-time programmable (MTP) memory.
-Kilopass has 58 patents granted or pending and more than 800,000 wafers shipped from a dozen foundries and Integrated Device Manufacturers (IDM).
-Its more than 150 customers build solutions ranging from storage of firmware and security codes to calibration data and other application-critical information.
+Kilopass Technology Inc., a leading supplier of embedded NVM intellectual property, leverages standard logic CMOS processes to deliver one-time programmable (OTP) and many-time programmable (MTP) memory.
+With 58 patents granted or pending and more than 800,000 wafers shipped from a dozen foundries and Integrated Device Manufacturers (IDM), Kilopass has more than 100 customers in applications ranging from storage of firmware and security codes to calibration data and other application-critical information.
 The company is headquartered in Santa Clara, Calif.
-For more information, visit www.kilopass.com or email: email@example.com.
-Follow Kilopass on Twitter at https://twitter.com/kilopass_.
+For more information, visit www.kilopass.com or email email@example.com.
+Follow Kilopass on Twitter at http://twitter.com/#!/Kilopass_.

-Gusto, Gusto-2, Numera, XPM and XPM Xtend are trademarks of Kilopass Technology Inc. All other tradenames and trademarks are the property of their respective holders.
+Gusto, XPM and XPM Xtend are trademarks of Kilopass Technology Inc. All other tradenames and trademarks are the property of their respective holders.